 Expenditures on mineral properties are capitalized.
 The Company makes estimates and applies judgment about future events and circumstances in determining whether the carrying amount of a mineral property exceeds its recoverable amount.
 The recoverability of amounts shown as mineral properties and deferred exploration costs is dependent upon the discovery of economically recoverable reserves, the Company's ability to obtain financing to develop the properties, and the ultimate realization of profits through future production or sale of the properties.
 Management reviews the carrying values of its mineral properties on an annual basis, or when an impairment indicator exists, to determine whether an impairment should be recognized.
 In making its assessment, management considers, among other things, exploration results to date and future exploration plans for a particular property.
 In addition, capitalized costs related to relinquished property rights are written off in the period of relinquishment.
-Capitalized costs in respect of the Company's mineral properties may not be recoverable and there is a risk that these costs may be written down in future periods.
+Capitalized costs may be written down in future periods.